sebasmonia/pepita/README.md

 The command `pepita-queries-running` will open a buffer with the list of queries waiting for results.
 Press `g` to refresh the list.
 This is useful to keep track of complex, long running queries, without searching your buffer list for all "Splunk results" buffers.

-Use `pepita-queries-history` will open a buffer with the list of queries that completed during the current session.
+Use `pepita-queries-history` to open a buffer with the list of queries that completed during the current session.
 RET will re-run the query under point and `g` will refresh the list.
 If you are looking at a list of results exported and want to tweak the search but don't have the original results buffer open to use `?`, then this mode might save the day.